-Expert Profile: Nancy Clark is a registered dietitian (RD), board certified specialist in sports dietetics (CSSD) and author of several books including Nancy Clark’s Sports Nutrition Guidebook
+Expert Profile: Nancy Clark is a registered dietitian (RD), a board-certified specialist in sports dietetics (CSSD), and author of several books including Nancy Clark’s Sports Nutrition Guidebook

 and Food Guide for Soccer: Tips & Recipes from the Pros.
 She is an internationally known sports nutritionist who offers personalized, one-on-one nutrition counseling to casual exercisers and competitive athletes in the Boston-area.

-Q: Do young children really need to drink sport’s drinks with lunch, sport games, and at birthday parties?
+Q: Do young children really need to drink sport’s drinks with lunch, sports games, and birthday parties?
 I realize that replacement of electrolytes and sodium is important however the level of activity of young kids doesn’t appear to warrant the use of these drinks.

 A: As a sports nutritionist, I often get questioned about sports drinks for young children.
 My response: Most kids really do not need sports drinks, especially in their lunch boxes!
 A sports drink is little more than sugar water with a dash of salt.
 They are a nutrient-poor alternative milk or orange juice.